How To Know If You've Developed A Reaction Formation

 To prove the point about a reaction formation causing more stress than it protects you against, consider the research that shows that living a lie causes significant stress and impaired health to most people.

-Going to the extremes in trying to hide your true self-sets you up for a dysfunctional personality and unstable life.
-A counselor can help you to find a support system or other supportive environment where you can openly discuss your feelings and perhaps find others who share your fear.
+Going to the extremes in trying to hide your true selfsets you up for a dysfunctional personality and unstable life.
+Anonline counselor or in-person counselor can help you to openly discuss your feelings and behaviors and perhaps find others who share your fear.
 Knowing that other people feel the same way you do can help you to be less afraid of who you are and become more confident.

 Sometimes, you may say something and not realize what you had said because of your defense mechanisms.
 A therapist at BetterHelp can help you by hearing what you say, recognizing it, and repeating it back to you to help you become moreself-aware.
 They can also encourage you to talk about the issues you feel uncomfortable with, which might be the reason behind the defense mechanisms.
 You can meet with your online therapist from the comfort of your home or anywhere else you feel most comfortable talking to therapist.
 You can also meet at a time that works best for you.
 Below are a couple of counselor reviews from people experiencing similar issues.

 “Michelle is amazing.
 She has helped me see things in myself I sometimes am in denial or oblivious to see on my own will.
 Love her!!!”